JamesHowell147/Blackwater/README.md

 # Blackwater
-A python based text adventure game.
+A python **VERSION 2.7** based text adventure game.
 I designed and developed this game as part of a three person team for a final module project.

 Game description